Overseas Travel Tips for the Novice Traveler

 We had six flights in two weeks.
 Those flights were Toronto to Rome to Sicily to Santorini to Athens and back to Toronto.
 It was the trip of a lifetime and we enjoyed every minute of it.
 However, it could have been even more enjoyable had I discovered these tips before I got on that first plane!

 These tips may be obvious to seasoned travelers and you may have more that you could share so I welcome you to add your tips in the comments.

-So these are the tips that stood out for me and will make my next overseas trip more enjoyable.
-Yes, I caught the travel bug and I will be visiting Europe again.
-Saving my pennies right now!
-So here are my recommendations for travel neophytes.
-Shall we?
+These are the tips that stood out for me and will make my next overseas trip more enjoyable.
+I have caught the travel bug and I hope to be visiting Europe again.
+I'm saving my pennies right now!

 Have you visited Europe

 Buy comprehensive insurance.

 Insurance can be expensive but you paid a lot for the vacation and if your luggage is lost or you miss a transfer - its going to cost you a lot more!
 The peace of mind alone is worth it.
 My luggage was lost for 2 days and I didn't know if I would even get it back.

 I had nothing but the clothes on my back that I had just worn on an 8 hour flight.
 Ewww.
 I was able to shop for fresh fashion because I had coverage for such an event.
 Yay!

 Why did I bring all these shoes?
 Three pairs would have been fine.
 One for walking, a pair for the beach, and a good pair for going out for dinner.
 You don't need as much as you think; except underwear - bring lots of underwear - because you are not going to do laundry and underwear takes little room in your luggage.
 Bring clothes that do not wrinkle and roll them to save space.
 With this added space do not bring more to your destination, use it to bring back the things you buy.

 Carry on luggage.